 Flammie A Pirinen on github pages

 Duolingo is a language learning app in 2000’s.
-It is quite simple, in that it only features few very basic language tests.
-It has mobile app and a browser app, but I think the mobile app is the popular one and true to early 2000’s it has just got very popular indeed in a way that most people who know programming and games just cannot easily comprehend.
+It is quite simple, in that it only features few very basic language exercises.
+It has mobile app and a browser app, but I think the mobile app is the popular one.
+Being so simple and having nothing particularly unique makes you wonder why it is so popular over anything else really.
 However, I have successfully used it too, because, in the end, learning language is rather efficient by doing very simple tasks repetitively and getting points and crowns and gems and high score boards against friends along the way is a good thing.

 Like I said, Duolingo has only few types of basic exercises most of which are familiar from schoolbooks etc. At the moment there is: